netifi/netifi-helm-charts/README.md

 minikube dashboard
 ```

-You should see a Pod with a single broker node deployed in it.
+You should see a Pod with a single Netifi Broker node deployed in it.

 ## Using the Kubernetes Cluster for local development